-- Using Edit Menu > Rename ; - using the context menu (by clicking the right mouse button and then on Rename); - · using the Rename toolbar icon; - use the keyboard shortcut, by default CTRL+R key.
+- using Edit Menu > Rename ; - using the context menu (by clicking the right mouse button and then on Rename); - · using the Rename toolbar icon; - use the keyboard shortcut, by default the F2 key (exactly as the Windows Explorer renaming shortcut) or the CTRL+R combination.

 Note that the alias will not be changed if the alias already exists in the KeyStore.
-An error message will notify the user in this cases, so the user can give an another alias.
+An error message will notify the user in this cases, so the user can give another alias.

-5.27 Delete KeyStore Entry
+5.30 Delete KeyStore Entry